alexeygrigorev/mlwiki.org/index.php/Minicon_Algorithm.md

 ---
-title: "Minicon Algorithm"
 layout: default
 permalink: /index.php/Minicon_Algorithm
+tags:
+- data-integration
+title: Minicon Algorithm
 ---

-# Minicon Algorithm

 ## Minicon Algorithm
 This is an approach for query rewriting used in [LAV Mediation](LAV_Mediation)